Written by Michele Wheat

 - The color purple is also coordinated with other colors.
 For instance, a purple and black wristband could represent necrotizing enterocolitis (NEC), and purple and green symbolizes Stickler syndrome.

-Yellow Wristbands
+Yellow awareness Wristbands

 - Another popular color used for awareness bands is yellow.
 It is often used to show that a family member or loved one is abroad in military service, and serves to represent American troops returning home safely from overseas.